pratikwysetree/CallAgentAI/replit.md

 # WhatsApp Messaging Platform

 ## Overview
-This project is a WhatsApp bulk messaging platform designed for pathology lab partnerships with the LabsCheck platform.
-The system focuses exclusively on WhatsApp messaging, contact management, and messaging templates.
-It serves as a communication tool for building partnerships with laboratories across India, using a zero-commission model to foster transparency and bridge the gap between people seeking tests and labs offering diagnostics.
-The platform enables businesses to conduct WhatsApp campaigns, manage contacts, and track engagement metrics.
+This project is a comprehensive AI-powered communication platform designed for pathology lab partnerships with the LabsCheck platform.
+The system combines AI calling capabilities with WhatsApp bulk messaging to create a complete outreach solution.
+It features an AI calling agent that follows a specific flow (Start Call → ElevenLabs TTS → Speech-to-Text → OpenAI GPT → ElevenLabs TTS → Loop/End) alongside robust WhatsApp messaging functionality.
+The platform serves as a dual-channel communication tool for building partnerships with laboratories across India, using a zero-commission model to foster transparency and bridge the gap between people seeking tests and labs offering diagnostics.

 ## User Preferences
 Preferred communication style: Simple, everyday language.